 To make a commerce ecosystem "Agent-Ready," we implement these distinct communication layers.
 While they are modular and can be deployed individually, they are increasingly integrated to support end-to-end automated commerce.

-Each protocol has a specific role in the agentic commerce ecosystem.
-Here’s how to know which one fits your business:
+You donβt need them all and you don't need to implement everything at day one.
+Each protocol has a specific role in the agentic commerce ecosystem and you can apply them one-by-one and only the ones for your needs.
+Hereβs how to know which one fits your business:

 - Use MCP if: You want an agent to be an "expert" on your specific inventory (e.g., "Which of these 500 bolts fits a 2022 Ford?").
-It connects the AI's brain to your Magento technical specs.
+It connects the AI's brain to your commerce store technical specs.

 - Use ACP if: You want to tap into the OpenAI/Stripe ecosystem.
 It's currently the cleanest way to let an agent spend a customer's money without you ever touching their credit card data.